Sean Conroy

-Sean Conroy (born March 18, 1992) is a former American professional baseball pitcher from Clifton Park, New York.
+Sean Conroy (born March 18, 1992) is an American former professional baseball pitcher.
 He competed for the Sonoma Stompers of the Pacific Association.
 Conroy is prominently featured in the book The Only Rule Is It Has to Work, by Ben Lindbergh and Sam Miller.
+Conroy made history in 2015 as the first openly gay active professional baseball player, while playing with the Sonoma Stompers.

 Early life

 Sean Conroy was born on March 18, 1992.
 He grew up in Clifton Park, New York.
 He came out as gay to friends and family at the age of 16.
 He was open about his sexuality with teammates at both the high school and collegiate levels.

-College Baseball
+College career

 Conroy attended NCAA Division III Rensselaer Polytechnic Institute, where he pitched for the Engineers baseball team.
 During his time at RPI, he amassed a 21–7 record with a 2.05 ERA.
 He struck out 223 batters in 259 innings of work.
 His senior season success earned him D3baseball.com second team All American honors, along with first team All-New York region honors.